Getting to Grips with Real World Diagnostics

 Can you tell us a little bit about your background – personal, educational and professional?

 I grew up in Belhar, Cape Town, and studied Biotechnology at the University of the Western Cape.
 I completed my BSc.
-Honours Degree in Biotechnology and then worked at the University of Cape Town’s Institute for Infectious Disease and Molecular Medicine as a researcher on the HIV virus.
+Honours Degree in Biotechnology and then worked at the University of Cape Town’s Institute for Infectious Disease and Molecular Medicine as a researcher on HIV.
 I decided in 2006 to establish my first company.

 Can you tell us a little bit about your company and what you do?